 Even still, the forgetting curve enables you to identify the best approaches for spaced repetition.
 This, in turn, helps you to ensure that your learners remember what they learn.

-In a nutshell, make sure to reinforce your training regularly, create clear and meaningful learning experiences and make sure your training content is interactive.
-These tips alone will get you off to an memorable start.
+In a nutshell, reinforce your training regularly, design clear and meaningful learning experiences, and keep your content interactive.
+These tips alone will get you off to a memorable start.